May 7, 2020 TONY BLAIR, AGNES KALIBATA

 First, the international community must increase funding for food-relief and social-protection measures.This support must come quickly, because otherwise the eventual bill will be larger as famine spreads and agricultural systems’ viability is undermined.

 The second priority is to invest in local agricultural production.
 Disruptions to local and regional food-production systems should be mitigated swiftly, particularly at critical times in the planting season, when the distribution of inputs such as fertilizer is crucial.
-Other investments should aim to help poorer countries build up three months’ worth of strategic food reserves, as the Alliance for a Green Revolution in Africa (AGRA) recently recommended.
+Other investments should aim to help poorer countries build up three months’ worth of strategic food reserves, as AGRA recently recommended.
 And supporting market systems for food and non-food crops alike would help poorer countries to become more resilient.

 Third, we must alleviate disruptions to global food and agricultural produce supply chains by supporting regional and local logistics hubs.
 The WFP is best placed to coordinate such hubs and needs $350 million immediately for that purpose.
 That is not a lot of money to ensure that food goes quickly to where it is needed most.